KiranACD/dsa-python/Tree/README.md

     preorder(root.left)
     preorder(root.right)
 ```
 This is a depth first search.
 This algorithm can be used in an application that requires a fail fast approach.
 For e.g., Given 2 trees, check if they are identical.
-If the root value does not match, then we can return False.
+If the two root values do not match, then we can return False.
 PreOrder helps us here as we check the root node first and then traverse to the sub trees.
-If the root nodes dont match, we reach our answer faster.
+If the root nodes dont match, then we do not need to traverse to the sub trees and we can return False fast.

 TC : O(N)
 SC : O(N) - Order of height of the tree, because we use the recursion stack.
 In the worst case scenario, all the nodes will be on one side of the tree.